Table of Contents

 Positive predictive value is the probability that people with a positive medical test result are actually ill (right = positive).
 The positive predictive value depends on the prevalence of the disease in the population.
 With a more common disease, the likelihood of actually being affected is a lot higher than with very rare diseases.

 Negative predictive value

 Prevalence is an epidemiological measure for disease frequency.
-It indicates how many people are suffering from disease during a particular period in time (period prevalence) or at a particular date in time (point prevalence).
-The value refers to a sample that is generalized extrapolated to the population or to actual numbers.
+It indicates how many people are suffering from a disease during a particular period in time (period prevalence) or at a particular date in time (point prevalence).
+The value refers to a sample that is generalized and extrapolated to the population or to actual numbers.

 It is also reported as the fraction of the population that is at risk of developing the disease i.e. per 100,000 or per 1,000,000 of the population.

 The Fourfold Contingency Table

 The fourfold contingency table combines the abovementioned test quality criteria in one model, and it is often encountered in epidemiology.